SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 You may leave out `volume_type` and `disk_bus`.
-If you leave out `delete_on_termination`, it will default to `false`, resulting in a volume that remains allocated after the VM instance has been removed and thus behaving differently from the root volumes that come with a flavor with root disk.
+If you leave out `delete_on_termination`, it will default to `false`, resulting in a volume that remains allocated after the VM instance has been removed and thus behaving differently from the root volumes that come with a flavor with a root disk.
-You can also add a `tag` property to place a tag on the created volume.
+You can also add a `tag` property to place a tag on the created volume, but you unfortunately can not add a name here.

 When using the openstack SDK, the API call would be invoked with
 ```python